ublue-os/blincus/site/src/content/docs/about/why.md

 As a developer, you already have a lot of choices for local development.

 - Local: install required tools and libraries locally
-- Virtual Machine: create a virtual machine, install required libraries and tools there
+- Virtual Machine: create a VM, install required libraries and tools there
 - Containers: keep source code locally, but develop inside a container

 There are benefits and drawbacks to each approach.
 Let's take a simplistic look at each: